 According to Evelyn’s book, the Buchans, Carrolls and Holmans all came from Canada to the Old Mission Peninsula around the same time, as they lived near each other in Canada.

 So, you see, when you buy a pumpkin at Cory Holman’s Pumpkin Patch, you’re not just buying a pumpkin.
 You’re participating in the rich history of the Holman family on the Old Mission Peninsula.
 Happy October!

 Pictured below is Alexander Holman’s Peach Tree Nursery in 1906.
-The photo below that is the same view now, of Cory Holman’s Pumpkin Patch in 2017.
+The photo below that is the same view now, of Cory Holman’s Pumpkin Patch.